teamheimonen/teamheimonen.github.io/project/index.md

 * **WRRA age group**: Masters (50 years and ticking)

 The record attempt is done within a dedicated schedule slot between "public/open" 200 m and 1 hour races.
-The time trial will be photographed and filmed according to WRRA requirements, probably so that we'll have a car following 100 meters behind.
+The time trial will be photographed and filmed according to WRRA [rules](http://www.recumbents.com/wrra/rules.htm), probably so that we'll have a car following 100 meters behind.

 ## About the hour record